 Gibson’s response was to dramatically overhaul its banjo line.
 All existing Gibson Mastertone banjos were discontinued with the exception of style 3, which underwent a few changes and emerged renamed as style 75.
 The other Mastertones were replaced by the new top-tension models, trumpeted in the 1937 Gibson catalog as “the alarm clock that is going to wake up new possibilities in banjo playing”.

 The top-tensions were innovative in a number of ways.
 The most obvious was their namesake head-tightening design; players no longer had to remove the resonator to make the frequent tension adjustments necessitated by calfskin heads, since the brackets were adjusted from the top of the pot rather than the bottom.
 Top-tensions also featured distinctive solid-wood resonators which were flat on the inside but carved with a pronounced hump on the back.
-Other features of these radical new banjos were an easily adjustable armrest which could quickly be moved out of the way for head adjustment, radiused fingerboards, and bold Art Deco looks with large, geometric inlay patterns and a more guitarlike peghead shape.
+Other features of these radical new banjos were an easily adjustable armrest which could quickly be removed for head adjustment, radiused fingerboards, and bold Art Deco looks with large, geometric inlay patterns and a more guitarlike peghead shape.
 For present-day players, one of the most important features of these top-tensions is the fact that they were the only prewar Gibson banjos on which flathead tone rings were standard.

 The three top-tension styles, 7, 12, and 18, were roughly equivalent to the earlier styles 3, 4, and Granada.
 Style 7, pictured here, was made of maple with nickel-plated hardware and bowtie inlays similar to those used on the postwar style 250, but embellished with three slashes engraved on each side.